Improwised/kb.repairrabbit.github.io/content/tickets/How-to-recover-the-deleted-tickets.md

 +++

-No, we are sorry. you cannot recover the deleted ticket.
+We are sorry. you cannot recover the deleted ticket.
 You need to create a new ticket.

-You can create a new ticket from here.
+You need to create a new ticket.

 go to "tickets"
 ![How to create a new ticket?](/images/tickets/can_i_recover_the_deleted_tickets/go_to_tickests.png)